AltahhanAi/Data_Science/docs/content/unit4/04_01e_Gradient_decent.md

 The above algorithm can be easily adapted when we are dealing with a data stream, all what we need to do is to accumulate $\mathbf{X}_{\tau}$ as the data arrives until it is of the required size $b$, and we can even vary the size $b$ itself between different iterations.
 Note that, when $b=N$ the algorithm goes back to a vectorised batch stochastic gradient descent which can be applied when the dataset size permits, the resultant weights are still an approximation even if it might be very close to the optimum solution $\mathbf{w}^{*}$.

 To summarise, we emphasise here, contrary to what one might expect, stochastic and mini-batch stochastic gradient descent converge faster than batch gradient descent in practice.
 This is due to several reasons.
 One reason is that both stochastic gradient algorithms infuse noise in the update which is quite useful to escape local minima.
 Another reason is that by nature stochastic algorithms are faster to execute and they execute several updates per clock time in comparison with batch gradient which keeps accumulating the gradients on the side until it sweeps through the whole training set.
 Assuming that the training set is finite but large, then the roughness of stochastic updates outperforms the more exactness of batch gradient.
 A third reason is that all gradient descents, even the batch one, do not point exactly to the global minimum instead they roughly point to a direction that will lead us to the minimum.
 Therefore, it does not make sense to spend a lot of computational power (as in the batch GD) to try to improve the gradient by considering more and more points until we consume the whole training set.
 Because even then the gradient is not necessarily pointing to the exact direction of the minimum, especially for complex loss function.
 Although linear regression loss function is quadratic and has a global minimum, nevertheless these issues can still be seen and you can examine them in the next exercise.

-Please watch the following video on stochastic and mini-batch gradient descent for linear regression.

-<iframe title="Stochastic gradient descent" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/d177170e4a6749ada566b45031a94e601d" allowfullscreen msallowfullscreen
- allow="fullscreen"></iframe>

-Download the following <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-19081102_4" target="_blank">powerpoint slides</a> used in the video for a summary of what we cover in this unit.